Engineering Degrees at Carteret CC

 At Carteret Community College, we believe the path to becoming an engineer doesn’t have to start miles away it can start right here on the coast.

-That’s why we’re excited to invite students, families, and community members to Engineering Night on Thursday, May 29, from 6–8 PM in the Bryant Student Center.
-This free event will offer a closer look at our Associate in Engineering (AE) degree and how it sets students up for success through hands-on learning, small class sizes, and guaranteed transfer pathways to top engineering programs, including NC State’s Havelock Engineering Program.
+Our Associate in Engineering (AE) degree sets students up for success through hands-on learning, small class sizes, and guaranteed transfer pathways to top engineering programs, including NC State’s Havelock Engineering Program.

 Samuel Byrns Discovers a Love for Math and Physics